-- (A) A representative may be subjected to disciplinary sanctions if the representative has been found guilty of, or pleaded guilty or nolo contendere to, a felony or to any lesser crime that reflects adversely on the practitioner's honesty, trustworthiness or fitness as a representative in other respects. - (B) Among the disciplinary sanctions available for representatives found to be in violation of subsection (A) are suspension from a proceeding or from all agency proceedings during a period of time, including permanent disbarment.
+- (A) A representative may be subjected to disciplinary sanctions if the representative has been found guilty of or pleaded guilty or nolo contendere to, a felony or to any lesser crime that reflects adversely on the practitioner's honesty, trustworthiness or fitness as a representative in other respects. - (B) Among the disciplinary sanctions available for representatives found to be in violation of subsection (A) are suspension from a proceeding or from all agency proceedings during a period of time, including permanently barred from serving as a representative before the agency disbarment.